mattermost/docs/source/deployment/advanced-permissions.rst

 Backend Infrastructure
 -----------------------

 Technical Admins or developers looking for a deeper understanding of the permissions backend can refer to our :doc:`permissions-backend` technical documentation.
-Topics covered in the technical documentation include:

-XXXXXX GG

 Glossary
 ----------